fourthespada/ChainChronicle-AutoHotkey/README.md

 PS:
-> Utilizing a 1920x1080 monitor with default bluestacks resolution
+> Utilizing a 1920x1080 monitor with default bluestacks tablet resolution

 > Removed Findclick "r" option due to strange bug with occasional "Window Not Found".
 Feel free to add it back.

 > Thought of capturing screen / upload to imgur then send PB push but too lazy to do that now...